New Term, New Start – it’s not just for children!

 Since the end of August, I’ve been lamenting as I counted the remaining days of the summer holidays.
-‘Til now I have only imagined what it would feel like to be able to take the summer off.
-Just taking the time to enjoy my now 6 year old daughter.
-Guilt and a fabrication of what was expected of me stopped me.
-Even though she’s the main reason for starting my own business in the first place.
+‘Til now, I have only imagined what it would feel like to be able to take the summer off.
+Just taking the time to enjoy my now 6 year old daughter without having to look at my watch.
+Guilt and a fabrication of what was expected of me, stopped me.
+Wait!
+Wasn’t my desire to watch her grown up the main reason for starting my own business in the first place?!
+It’s time for a new start!

 It’s funny that even when exactly what we want is being offered to us on a platter, we somehow feel that the right thing to do as a British woman is to decline it!